Hemapadmavathi-sanka/ResumeMatcher/README.md

 ## Features

+### Authentication
+- Register a new account as either a Recruiter or a Candidate
+- Login with email and password
+- Secure JWT token-based authentication
+- Role-based access — Recruiters and Candidates see different menus and pages

 ### Recruiter
 - Register and login as a Recruiter
-- Post new job openings with required skills and experience
+- Post new job openings with job title, description, required experience and required skills
-- Edit and delete existing job postings
+- Edit existing job postings
+- Delete job postings
+- View all jobs posted by the recruiter with total jobs and total applicants count
-- View all applicants for each job ranked by match score
+- View all applicants for each job ranked by AI match score
-- Dashboard showing total jobs posted and total applicants
+- View all applicants across all jobs in one place

 ### Candidate
 - Register and login as a Candidate